 One of the most significant outcomes of the protocol was the enhancement of participants' ability to accept and process their emotions.
 Addiction often stems from an attempt to escape negative feelings through substance use.
 The isolation and rest phase of the protocol encouraged participants to confront these emotions, a process initially met with resistance but ultimately described as transformative.
-These findings support the work of Nakamura et al. (2018), who demonstrated that Morita Therapy effectively reduces avoidance behaviors in individuals with anxiety disorders (Nakamura et al., 2018).
+These findings support the work of Chen et al. (2010), who demonstrated that Morita Therapy effectively reduces avoidance behaviors in individuals with anxiety disorders.
 By normalizing the experience of negative emotions, Morita Therapy helps individuals develop resilience, reducing the likelihood of relapse.

 The engagement phase played a crucial role in helping participants rediscover their sense of purpose.
 Activities such as gardening, journaling, and creative tasks allowed participants to focus on the present moment while fostering a sense of achievement.
-Purposeful living is a cornerstone of Morita Therapy and aligns with findings from Tanaka et al. (2020), who highlighted the role of meaningful activities in promoting long-term recovery.
-Addiction often leads to social isolation and strained relationships (Tanaka et al., 2020).
+Purposeful living is a cornerstone of Morita Therapy and aligns with findings from Dijkstra & Nagatsu (2022), who highlighted the role of meaningful activities in promoting long-term recovery.
+Addiction often leads to social isolation and strained relationships.
 The social reintegration phase helped participants rebuild trust and confidence in their interpersonal relationships.
 Role-playing exercises and group discussions were efficient, as noted by participants and therapists.
 This aligns with evidence from social-cognitive theories, which emphasize the importance of interpersonal skills and social support in addiction recovery (Miller & Rollnick, 2013).
 The adaptability of the Morita Therapy protocol to different cultural contexts was evident.
 While rooted in Japanese philosophy, the principles of mindfulness and purposeful living are universal, making the protocol relevant across diverse populations.
-This supports findings from Chen et al. (2021), who emphasized the importance of culturally sensitive approaches in addiction treatment (Chen et al., 2021).
+This supports findings from Banks et al. (2023), who emphasized the importance of culturally sensitive approaches in addiction treatment.